Having a Video Wall was always a luxury. As was Digital Signage. But Yodeck is a game-changer.

 Lenkeng to the Rescue

-And then, we found the Lenkeng LKV373A.
+And then, as an additional option beyond our standard video wall setup methods, we found the Lenkeng LKV373A.
 This little pair of devices work as an HDMI Extender over Ethernet.
 Pretty standard these days, right?
 The cool thing is that they do it using IP broadcasting, with their own “protocol” dubbed “HDbitT”.
 That is actually an IP Video Stream that we can receive and utilize in Yodeck!
 We now have a “HDMI-in” device for the Raspberry Pi, which costs $36 on eBay!
 Hurray!

 Note that the LKV373 (versions 1 and 2) are not compatible.
 You need v3.0, the one designated as LKV373A.
 With this device, you can use any video source with HDMI-out (like SAT boxes, DVB-T receivers or any A/V equipment) within a Yodeck Player.
 That’s great, and we had that feature request.
 But what about the Video Wall?